-In Fitzsimmons v $R^{130}$ the question was quite specific as to what directors could do in cases of conflict when in effect they had to serve two masters.
+In Fitzsimmons $v R^{130}$ the question was quite specific as to what directors could do in cases of conflict when in effect they had to serve two masters.
 Owen J put forward these views.
+131

 The minimum requirement will be a disclosure of the interest.
 This is simply part of, or an extension of, the statutory obligation that a director who is in any way 'interested' in a contract or proposed contract with the company, must declare the nature of the interest at a meeting of the directors [see now section 231 of the Corporations Act].
 What action, above and beyond mere disclosure, the director must take will vary from case to case, depending on the subject matter, the state of knowledge of the adverse information, the degree to which the director has been involved in the transaction, whether the director has been promoting the cause, the gravity of the possible outcome, the exigencies and commercial reality of the situation and so on.
 It may not be enough for the director simply to refrain from voting or to even absent himself or herself from the meeting during discussion of the impugned business.
-The circumstances may require the director to take some positive action to identify clearly the perceived conflict and to suggest a course of action to limit the possible damage.
+The circumstances may lbid at 358-359.